Watson Knowledge Catalog overview

 - Write policies to deny access to sensitive data assets.

-- Write policies to anonymize data values in columns that contain sensitive data.
+- Write policies to mask data values in columns that contain sensitive data.

 - Monitor trends in policy enforcement over time.